vainia/stepn-enhanced-filter/README.md

 Chrome extension is comming soon...

 If you have any suggessions to this project, don't hesitate to write me.
-You can find me by this nickname @inapolsky or vanias2806@gmail.com
+[My linktree.](https://linktr.ee/inapolsky)

 ## Change log